Employment Contract: Template, What to Include, and Pros & Cons

 You can simplify the onboarding process by having your employees fill in their information with Gusto.
 Gusto is an all-in-one payroll, benefits & HR tool that’ll make bringing on your new employees a breeze.

-Beyond describing your company and details of the job that the employee is being hired for, the employment contract should address compensation, benefits, and employment terms.
+Beyond describing the details of the job that the employee is being hired for, the job agreement template should address compensation, benefits, and employment terms.
 In addition, it’s helpful to include a clause to ensure confidentiality and clarify how disputes will be resolved.

-Here are six critical sections to include in employment contracts:
+Here are nine critical sections to include in an employment agreement template:

-The terms of agreement include information like company name, employee name, contract start date, and so forth.
+The introduction should include information like company name, employee name, contract start date, and so forth.
 Our template provides fill-in-the-blank placeholders with subsections for you to provide these basics.

-Clearly defining job responsibilities in an employment contract sets expectations about an employee’s role at your company.
+Clearly defining job responsibilities in an employee contract template sets expectations about an employee’s role at your company.
 This is essential to prevent miscommunication.
 It’s often easiest to attach an existing job description if you have one; if not, summarize the position’s key responsibilities within that section of the template.

 Many employment contracts and job descriptions will state “additional duties as assigned” or something similar.
 This leaves you free to adjust the employee’s responsibilities later should the need arise.
 Be aware this only applies to minor changes.
 If the job changes significantly, you may need to provide the employee with a new contract.